SashenJayathilaka/Airbnb-Build/README.md

 - Sign up for a Firebase account <a href='https://firebase.google.com'>HERE</a>
 - Install Node JS in your computer <a href='https://nodejs.org/en/'>HERE</a>
+- Sign up for a cloudinary account <a href='https://cloudinary.com/'>HERE</a>
+- Sign up for a Google Cloud Platform <a href='https://console.cloud.google.com/'>HERE</a>
+- Sign up for a Meta for Developers <a href='https://developers.facebook.com'>HERE</a>

 <!-- Env Variables -->